 Construction workers face some of the most dangerous working conditions in the country.
 In fact, construction accidents accounted for the third most frequent injury-caused deaths.
 It is not uncommon for injured construction workers to find themselves struggling to pay medical bills, therapy costs, and maintain their basic living requirements.

 If you or someone you know has been injured in a construction site accident, you should not wait around before you contact an experienced personal injury attorney.
-We have more than twenty years experience helping victims of all types of construction accidents in Sebastian County and throughout Arkansas.
-Contact us today to get started.
+Our Sebastian County, AR construction accident attorney has more than twenty years of experience helping victims of all types of construction accidents in Sebastian County and throughout Arkansas.
+Call Ken Kieklak, Attorney at Law, at (479) 316-0438 today to get started.

 Nearly one in every ten construction workers will be injured in a given year while working on a construction site.
 While some of these injuries can be attributed to pure accidents, a startling amount of accidents and injuries however happen because safety regulations were ignored, equipment was properly maintained, or assembled.